nikija/public/content/developers/api/connector.md

 ### Get Customers Open Items

-Returns all open items of the specified customer, i.e. all unpaid items and all deposited payments.
+Returns all open items of the specified customers, i.e. all unpaid items and all deposited payments.
 Sum of the open items is the balance of the customer.

 #### Request `[PlatformAddress]/api/connector/v1/customers/getOpenItems`